JayWood/the-seo-framework/readme.txt

 	* Extra compatibility for when the theme is doing it wrong, for when the Title Fix extension plugin has been used.
 	* Article Modified Time now also works for WooCommerce products.
 TODO test and compare
 	* TODO Headway compatibility.
 Done by removing of the SEO features and their output to prevent SEO conflict when filters are used.
 	* Yandex sitemap pinging support.
-TODO test and var_dump
 	* Lowered pinging response time to 3s from 5s, to reduce max script time to 12s from 20s.
 	* The SEO Bar now has a Double Title check (will appear red).
 This will make sure that you can see where the copy of SEO data went wrong.
 	* The SEO Bar now also checks for global category and tag indexing, following and archiving options on the applicable pages.